 Whatever the number of techniques required the practitioner should always practice them with a goal in mind.
 By using a training partner we can practice set or ideal phase combat situations.
 Scenario training should become a valid and important part of your training, it enables you to practice situations that you may encounter on the street.

-Bearing in mind that Kenpo techniques are taught as a solution to a possible problem, it makes sense to use self-defence techniques that would work in an actual situation.
+Bearing in mind that Kenpo techniques are taught as a solution to a possible problem, it makes sense to use self-defense techniques that would work in an actual situation.

 Techniques can be divided into 3 main categories.

-1. The first is that of the theme of the technique, the idea behind it.
-Why it would function in combat.
-The theory behind its working components.
+1. The first is the theme of the technique, the idea behind it and why it would function in combat.

 2. The second is the actual physical application of the weapons employed to hit target areas.

-3. The third is the actual principles pertaining to each move contained within the techniques.
+3. The third is the principles to each move contained within the technique.